nogibjj/Yuwen-IDS706-Individual1/README.md

-# Continuous Integration using GitHub Actions of Python Pandas Data Science Project: Individual Project One
+# Continuous Integration using GitHub Actions of Python  Data Science Project: Individual Project #1
-### by Rakeen Rouf
+### by Yuwen Cai

 ---